00pauln00/niova-raft/scripts/verification/README.md

 # KV Cumulative CRC Verification Script

-This script verifies that all Raft peers in a cluster have matching KV cumulative CRCs by querying their RocksDB databases.
+This script verifies that all Raft peers in a cluster have matching KV cumulative CRCs by SSHing to each peer and querying their RocksDB databases.

 ## Script: `verify_kv_crc.sh`

 Simple bash script for verifying KV CRC consistency across all peers in a cluster.

 **Features:**
-- Parse peer configuration files (`.peer`)
+- Parse peer configuration files (`.peer`)y
+- SSH to each peer using IP addresses from config
-- Query RocksDB databases via `ldb`
+- Query RocksDB databases via `ldb` on remote hosts
 - Parse `struct raft_last_applied` binary data
 - Compare KV cumulative CRCs across all peers
 - Colorized output with clear success/failure indicators

 **Requirements:**
 - Bash 4.0+
+- SSH access to all peers (passwordless SSH keys recommended)
-- `ldb` tool (RocksDB command-line tool)
+- `ldb` tool installed on all peer hosts
 - Python 3 (for binary struct parsing)

 **Usage:**